LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Conclusion

 \section{Conclusion}

-We presented LobsDICE, an algorithm for offline imitation learning from observations (IfO), which successfully achieves state-of-the-art performance on various tabular and continuous tasks.
-We formulated the offline IfO as a state-transition stationary distribution matching problem, where the stationary distribution is optimized via convex minimization.
-Experimental results demonstrate that LobsDICE achieves promising performance in both tabular and continuous offline IfO tasks.
+We presented LobsDICE, an algorithm for offline learning from observations (LfO), which successfully achieves state-of-the-art performance on various tabular and continuous tasks.
+We formulated the offline LfO as a state-transition stationary distribution matching problem, where the stationary distribution is optimized via convex minimization.
+Experimental results demonstrated that LobsDICE achieves promising performance in both tabular and continuous offline LfO tasks.